Executive Summary

 Strategic ResponseProgram Restructuring: The Mundy Roadmap

-For Pennsylvania utilities seeking to preserve fee status, Justice Mundy's concurrence and the McNees Land Use analysis converge on a set of design principles.
-These principles do not guarantee fee status under the Court's framework, but they align program structure more closely with the Court's articulated criteria for quasiprivate-capacity services.
+For Pennsylvania utilities aiming to maintain fee status, Justice Mundy's concurrence and the McNees Land Use analysis identify key design principles.
+While these principles do not ensure fee status under the Court's framework, they better align program structures with the Court's criteria for quasi-private capacity services.

-- Narrow fund usage to direct stormwater remediation.
-Ordinance language and accounting practice should restrict the use of stormwater charge proceeds to the direct construction, operation, and maintenance of physical stormwater management facilities serving the payor's property, drainage area, or hydraulically-connected subwatershed.
-Expenditures on tree planting, public education, curb extensions, and general beautification — even when arguably related to stormwater management — weaken the fee characterization.
+- Limit fund usage to direct stormwater remediation.
+Ordinance language and accounting practices should restrict stormwater charge proceeds to the construction, operation, and maintenance of physical stormwater management facilities that serve the payor's property, drainage area, or hydraulically-connected subwatershed.
+Spending on tree planting, public education, curb extensions, and general beautification, even if related to stormwater management, undermines the fee characterization.

-- Calibrate the charge to runoff burden imposed on the system.
-The methodology should tie the charge to the volume or rate of runoff that each property is anticipated to contribute to the system, rather than to the property's own impervious surface alone.
-Hydraulic models, runoff coefficients, and time-of-concentration analyses produce more defensible methodologies than equivalent residential unit (ERU) systems based solely on impervious area.
+- Calibrate charge to runoff burden each property imposes on the system.
+The methodology links charges to the volume or rate of runoff each property is expected to contribute, rather than only to impervious surface area.
+Hydraulic models, runoff coefficients, and time-of-concentration analyses provide more defensible approaches than equivalent residential unit (ERU) systems based solely on impervious area.

-- Reframe ordinance findings.
-The findings of fact in the enabling ordinance should articulate the discrete, individualized benefit each payor receives, and should de-emphasize regulatory compliance and general public welfare.
-Findings should acknowledge that property owners would otherwise bear individual stormwater management costs and that the program transfers a portion of those costs to a shared infrastructure model.
+- Reframe ordinance findings to clearly state the specific, individualized benefit each payor receives, and place less emphasis on regulatory compliance and general public welfare.
+Findings should recognize that property owners would otherwise incur individual stormwater management costs, and that the program shifts some of these costs to a shared infrastructure model.

-- Build genuine opt-out and credit mechanisms.
-The credit system should provide a meaningful, accessible mechanism for property owners to demonstrate that they do not benefit from the system, with credits proportional to actual on-site mitigation.
-Properties that demonstrably do not drain to the system should be excluded entirely from the charge.
+- Establish effective opt-out and credit mechanisms.
+The credit system should offer a clear and accessible way for property owners to show they do not benefit from it, with credits reflecting the actual on-site mitigation.
+Properties that do not drain to the system should be fully exempt from the charge.

 - Document the customer relationship.
-Where feasible, programs should structure the customer relationship around discrete service deliverables — for example, conveyance, treatment, attenuation, or floodplain protection — that the utility provides to specific properties pursuant to a service agreement.
+Where possible, programs should define the customer relationship based on specific service deliverables, such as conveyance, treatment, attenuation, or floodplain protection, provided to individual properties pursuant to a service agreement.

 Authority Structure Considerations

-The express statutory authorization for stormwater authorities under the Municipality Authorities Act offers a potentially stronger structural footing than direct municipal ordinance authority.
-NewGen recommends that municipalities operating direct ordinance-based stormwater programs evaluate the costs and benefits of transitioning to an authority structure under the MAA.
-Key considerations include the cost of creating an authority, the governance and political-control implications of the separation, the financing flexibility (including the ability to issue revenue bonds against fee streams), and the legal posture under the West Chester framework.
+Statutory authorization for stormwater authorities under the MAA provides a stronger structural foundation than direct municipal ordinance authority.
+NewGen recommends that municipalities with ordinance-based stormwater programs evaluate the costs and benefits of transitioning to an authority structure under the MAA.
+Key factors include the cost establishing an authority, governance and political-control implications, financing flexibility such as issuing revenue bonds against fee streams, and the legal position under the West Chester framework.

-For municipalities already operating stormwater authorities, the priority is to ensure that ordinance language, fund usage, and rate methodology comport with the principles outlined above.
-The express statutory authorization does not provide blanket immunity from the Court's framework, but combined with disciplined program design, it offers the strongest available defensive posture.
+Municipalities that already operate stormwater authorities should ensure that ordinance language, fund use, and rate methodology align with the principles outlined above.
+While statutory authorization does not guarantee immunity from the Court's framework, it offers the strongest defense when paired with disciplined program design.

 Legislative Action

-Both the Pennsylvania Municipal Authorities Association (PMAA) and the Pennsylvania State Association of Boroughs (PSAB) have signaled support for legislative clarification.
-The Susquehanna Area Regional Airport Authority and other amici in West Chester urged that “it is for the General Assembly to determine prospectively, not local municipalities or the courts, whether an exception to such exempt status should exist relating to costs associated with stormwater management programs.”
-A legislative fix could take the form of an explicit statutory authorization for stormwater authorities to charge fees on tax-exempt property pursuant to specified design requirements, a Stormwater Funding Act establishing a state-level cost-sharing mechanism, or an amendment to the Public School Code addressing the tax-exempt status of Commonwealth instrumentalities for purposes of stormwater management.
+The PMAA and the Pennsylvania State Association of Boroughs (PSAB) support legislative clarification.
+The Susquehanna Area Regional Airport Authority and other amici in West Chester emphasized that “it is for the General Assembly to determine prospectively, not local municipalities or the courts, whether an exception to such exempt status should exist relating to costs associated with stormwater management programs.”
+Potential legislative solutions include explicit statutory authorization for stormwater authorities to charge fees on tax-exempt property, a Stormwater Funding Act to establish a state-level cost-sharing mechanism, or an amendment to the Public School Code to address the tax-exempt status of Commonwealth instrumentalities for stormwater management.

-The legislative path is uncertain.
-Prior efforts to clarify stormwater authority funding have moved slowly through the General Assembly, and the political economy of imposing fee obligations on tax-exempt property — including state universities, the Commonwealth, and nonprofit institutions — is complex.
-NewGen recommends that municipal stormwater utilities engage with trade associations and legislative offices early to shape the conversation, while planning for the contingency that no legislative fix arrives in the near term.
+The legislative path remains uncertain.
+Previous attempts to clarify stormwater authority funding have progressed slowly in the General Assembly, and the political considerations of imposing fees on tax-exempt entities such as state universities, the Commonwealth, and nonprofit institutions are complex.
+NewGen recommends that municipal stormwater utilities engage early with trade associations and legislative offices to help shape the discussion, while preparing for the possibility that no legislative solution will be enacted soon.

 Rate Design Adjustments

-For utilities that conclude they cannot bill tax-exempt customers, the rate design response should be a deliberate combination of revenue requirement adjustment, rate restructuring, and equity analysis.
-Specific considerations include:
+If utilities determine they cannot bill tax-exempt customers, they should adjust revenue requirements, restructure rates, and conduct equity analysis.
+Key considerations include:

 - Revenue requirement segmentation.
-Identify the portion of the revenue requirement attributable to regulatory compliance, system maintenance, capital projects, and program administration.
-Costs that exist regardless of tax-exempt customer participation must be recovered from the remaining base.
+Identify revenue requirements for regulatory compliance, system maintenance, capital projects, and program administration.
+Costs that remain regardless of tax-exempt customer participation must be recovered from the remaining customer base.

 - Customer class restructuring.
-Where the rate structure includes residential, commercial, industrial, and institutional classes, the class definitions and cost allocation methodology may require revision to reflect the new billed base.
+If the rate structure includes residential, commercial, industrial, and institutional classes, revise class definitions and cost allocation methods to reflect the new billed base.

 - Affordability protection.
-The cost-shifting from tax-exempt customers to residential customers can produce sharp increases that disproportionately affect low- and moderate-income households.
-Customer assistance programs, tiered rate structures, and partial cost recovery through general fund subsidy may be warranted.
+Shifting costs from tax-exempt to residential customers can cause significant increases, especially for low- and moderate-income households.
+Consider customer assistance programs, tiered rates, or partial cost recovery through general fund subsidies.

 - Capital deferral analysis.
-Some capital projects that were financially supportable under the prior billed base may need to be deferred or rescoped under the new base.
+Some capital projects that were financially viable under the previous billed base may need to be deferred or revised under the new base.

 - Communication strategy.
-Affected residential and commercial customers will require clear, honest communication about why their charges are increasing and where the cost-shift is coming from.
-Transparent communication is essential to maintain customer trust and political support.
+Clearly explain to affected residential and commercial customers the reasons for increased charges and the source of the cost shift.
+Transparent communication is essential to maintain customer trust and support.

-The most successful responses to the West Chester decision will combine immediate exposure assessment with deliberate longer-term restructuring.
-The temptation to react quickly with a one-size-fits-all rate adjustment should be resisted.
-Each municipality's circumstances differ — tax-exempt share, fund usage, ordinance language, customer base composition, capital needs, and political context all vary substantially.
-The right response for a borough with 5 percent tax-exempt customers and a tightly drawn ordinance is fundamentally different from the right response for a city with 25 percent tax-exempt customers and a broad regulatory-compliance ordinance.
-NewGen's experience with cost-of-service studies and rate design across jurisdictions positions us to develop tailored responses that protect ratepayers while preserving the operational and regulatory viability of the stormwater program.
+The most effective responses to the West Chester decision will combine immediate exposure assessment with thoughtful long-term restructuring.
+It is important to avoid a quick, one-size-fits-all rate adjustment.
+Each municipality faces unique circumstances, including tax-exempt share, fund usage, ordinance language, customer base composition, capital needs, and political context.
+For example, a borough with 5% tax-exempt customers and a narrowly defined ordinance requires a different approach than a city with 25% tax-exempt customers and a broad regulatory-compliance ordinance.
+NewGen's experience with cost-of-service studies and rate design across jurisdictions enables us to develop solutions that protect ratepayers and maintain the operational and regulatory integrity of stormwater programs.

 Appendix A: State Court Comparison Matrix

-The following matrix expands on the cross-border comparison in Section VII, presenting representative cases and additional contextual information for each jurisdiction.
+The following matrix expands on the cross-border comparison in Section VII and provides representative cases and relevant context for each jurisdiction.

 | State / Court | Year | Holding | Step-One Focus | Step-Two Treatment | Tax-Exempt Treatment |